-This 50-state chart deals with state governmental immunity and tort liability – the separate body of law governing state law tort claims against state governments.
+Sovereign or governmental immunity concern themselves with the various legal doctrines or statutes that provide federal, state, or local governments immunity from tort-based claims, as well as exceptions to or waivers of that immunity.
+This 50-state chart deals with state sovereign immunity and tort liability, which is the separate body of law governing state law tort claims against state governments.

 General Tort Laws/Statutes

-This chart is a general summary of the anti-indemnity statutes and laws for all 50 states.
+This chart is a general summary of the anti-indemnity statutes and laws.
 Understanding the variety of anti-indemnity statutes encountered from state to state along with their interaction in a multi-state economy is a necessity for claims professionals.

 Contribution is subrogation’s cousin.
 Liability claims departments should work closely with their subrogation departments and/or qualified subrogation counsel in order to uncover, recognize, and act on rights of contribution they may have.
 This chart will clarify contribution laws and rights that may exist in all 50 states.

-This 50-state chart deals with Contributory Negligence Comparative Fault Laws.
-Is the state a contributory negligence state or a comparative negligence state or is it a pure comparative or modified comparative state.
-This chart will assist in evaluating subrogation potential where there may be contributory negligence on the insured’s part.
+This chart deals with Contributory Negligence Comparative Fault Laws.
+It helps define whether a state is a contributory negligence state or a comparative negligence state or is it a pure comparative or modified comparative state, which will assist in evaluating subrogation potential where there may be contributory negligence on the insured’s part.

-This chart summarizes dog bite laws regarding the liability of a dog owner for personal injuries or property damage caused by a dog attack or bite.
+This chart summarizes dog bite laws regarding the liability of a dog owner for personal injuries or property damage caused by a dog attack or bite in all 50 states.

 This chart defines the Economic Loss Doctrine, including what purpose it serves, what you need to know about it, and how each state interprets and utilizes the Economic Loss Doctrine.

-Almost every state has a parental responsibility law that holds parents or legal guardians responsible for property damage, personal injury, theft, shoplifting, and/or vandalism resulting from intentional or willful acts of their minor children.
-This chart covers the parental responsibility laws for all 50 states.
+This chart addresses parental responsibility laws that hold parents or legal guardians responsible for property damage, personal injury, theft, shoplifting, and/or vandalism that result from intentional or willful acts of their minor children.

 Health Insurance Subrogation